ranorex/Jenkins-Ranorex-Plugin/README.md

 #### Command line arguments
 Allows you to add Ranorex command line arguments.
+You have to write a slash in front of each argument, since the arguments are going to be passed directly to the commandline without modification.
 Some of the most important ones include:
 * config | cfg:<config parameter name>=<value>
 ..* Set values for configuration parameters.
 * reportlevel | rl: Debug|Info|Warn|Error|Success|Failure|<any integer>